gts-software/infrastructure-playbooks/readme.md

 This project provides a set of Ansible playbooks for a Docker-centric world.
 Use them to set up single servers, entire clusters, and projects on top of it.
 It supports logging and backup out of the box.

-Please have a look at the following sister projects too:
+Please have a look at the following projects too:
 - [infrastructure-playbooks/templates/inventory](https://github.com/core-process/infrastructure-playbooks/tree/master/templates/inventory)
 - [linux-unattended-installation](https://github.com/core-process/linux-unattended-installation)